RobertZetterlund/intro-to-ai/assignment8/report.md

     <img src="fig/IterativeDFS2.png">
 <p>

 Depth Level 3.
-After reaching the node with value of `1` we can not continue deeper because of the limit.
+After reaching the node with value `1` we can not continue deeper because of the limit.
 Instead we visit the node that is left at depth 3, the end node.

 <!--- NExt iteration --->